 It’s Your First Time

 Learning to drive is a rite of passage.
 Many see this as the start of your independence and the chance to take charge of your own life.
 And, while this sounds as wonderful as it inevitably is, responsibility comes as part of the package.

 Not only do you have to learn all the rules of the road and learn to navigate the fact that some drivers just don’t adhere to these rules, but you also have to learn about the car you’re driving.
 So, whether you’re learning to drive, or looking for a first car to buy for when you’ve acquired your license, here are some things to keep in mind.

 Cars are not created equal, and whether that means some are faster than others, or safer, or simply put, just bigger, it requires drivers to adapt their driving somewhat to accommodate the differences in nuances from behind the wheel.
+This content is owned by moc.sotuaytsur.
 It’s already challenging just learning to drive, to begin with, so operating a complicated piece of machinery adds to your stress.

 Remember that as a first-time driver, consistency is critical.
 Keeping things the same will mean it’s easier to rely on muscle memory and not get flustered when you need to get behind the wheel.
-For this reason, we recommend you choose the same type of vehicle to learn to drive as you will inevitably land up driving initially.
+For this reason, we recommend you choose the same type of vehicle to learn to drive as you will inevitably end up driving.

 Let’s Talk About SUVs, Baby

 Currently, the most popular type of vehicle in the United States, the quintessential Sports Utility Vehicle (or SUV) has a truck-like feel, has the practicality to haul people and cargo, and an outdoor-friendly nature, which allows it to take on different terrains.